cies/emacs-haskell-config/README.md

     cd emacs-haskell-config
     cabal sanbox init

-Then edit `~/.cabal/config` and modify the `remote-repo*` lines; comment out the originals as we revert this change later:
+Then edit `~/.cabal/config` and modify the `remote-repo*` lines;
+comment out the originals as we revert this change later:

     remote-repo: hackage.haskell.org:http://hackage.haskell.org/packages/archive
     remote-repo-cache: /home/cies/.cabal/packages-hackage-tmp

+Also make sure that both `library-profiling` and `executable-profiling` are either commented out or `False`, as otherwise `ghci-ng` will not compile.

 Now run `cabal update` to load the package list from Hackage.